 ABSTRACT: The QR code was intended for storage data and fast reading applications.
 The proposed QR code authentication two-level storage is used for to verify original content in QR code.
 Our proposed work uses public and private storage level of document storage.
 In the public level similar standard QR code storage level is elaborated; which can be readable to any QR code scanner device.
 The private level is constructed by replacing the black modules by specific textured patterns.
 It consists of information encoded using q-ary code with an error correction capacity.
 Q-array code will increase the storage capacity of the QR code, but also to verify the original document from a copy.
 This authentication is due to the sensitivity of the used patterns to the print-and-scan process.
 The novel approach in the pattern recognition method that applied to read the second-level information can be used both in a private message sharing and in a document authentication scenario.
-Steganalytic algorithm is not likely to defeat our steganographic approach.
-Third, the reversible capability inherited from our scheme provides functionality which allows recovery of the source texture.
-We weave texture synthesis process into steganography for hiding secret in image.
+Third, the reversible capability inherited from our scheme provides performance which allows recovery of the source texture pattern.
+We introduce texture synthesis process into steganography for hiding secret in image.
 The outcomes about demonstrate a perfect restoration of private data.
 It additionally features the likelihood of utilizing this new rich QR code for document authentication.